Linear-Scaling Selected Inversion based on Hierarchical Interpolative Factorization for Self Green's Function for Modified Poisson-Boltzmann Equation in Two Dimensions: Numerical Results

 Therefore, the total computational complexity is $O(N)$ by combining the construction step and extraction step if the assumption in \cite{hifde} holds.

-\section{Numerical results}
+\section{Numerical Results}

 We show numerical results for the MPB equations in two dimensions to verify the performance of the proposed SelInvHIF.
-In particular, the scaling of the computational time of SelInvHIF is concerned.
+In particular, the scaling of the computational time by SelInvHIF is concerned.
 We set a uniform fugacity parameter $\Lambda=0.2$ and a coupling parameter $\Xi=1$.
-The error criteria of the PB solver and the self-consistent iteration are both $10^{-8}$.
-The relative precision of the ID step is $10^{-8}$.
-The initial values for the potentials in the iteration are always constant $\Phi^{(0)}=0$ in our examples.
+The error criteria are set as $10^{-8}$ for both the PB and the self-consistent iterations.
+The relative precision of the ID step is $10^{-8}$ and the initial values for the potentials in the iteration are always constant $\Phi^{(0)}=0$ in our examples.
+It's worth noting that the choice about the accuracy of the ID step is a balance between the number of iterations and the factorization time for constructing hierarchical structure.
 Dirichlet boundary conditions are used for both the PB and the DH steps.
-The calculation is performed on a machine with Intel Xeon a 2.2GHz and 2TB memory.
+The calculation is performed on a machine with Intel Xeon 2.2GHz and 2TB memory.
 The statistics of calculation time are averaged over five times.
-We compute the relative $L^2$ to measure the accuracy of SelInvHIF:

-where $\Phi$ is the electric potential computed using SelInvHIF and $\Phi_{\mathrm{ref}}$ is the electric potential computed with sufficiently large grid size.
-To measure the accuracy of the whole algorithm and the convergence with respect to the grid size, we also compute the absolute $L^2$ error $\frac{\|\Phi-\Phi_{\mathrm{ref}}\|_2}{\sqrt{N}}$ using a reference solution $\Phi_{\mathrm{ref}}$ computed with sufficiently large grid size.
+We show the first example about calculating the diagonals of the inverse of the elliptic differential operator before solving MPB equations.